Section I: What is Conversion Rate Optimization?

 Marketo, a provider of marketing automation software implements a content-fueled strategy to drive traffic to their site.
 Although a majority of the content on the site is ungated, some content is gated and requires users to register to their site for access.

-The company decided to test various form lengths to determine which yielded highest signup rates.
+The company decided to test various form lengths to determine which yielded the highest signup rates.

 Here is the first signup page with 5 fields: